nteract/hydrogen/docs/Troubleshooting.md

 If your default `python` is 3.x, you need to run instead `PYTHON=python2.7 apm install hydrogen` or change the default version for `apm` with `apm config set python $(which python2.7)` beforehand.
 You can still use 3.x versions of Python in Hydrogen, but it will only build with 2.x due to a [longstanding issue with `gyp`](https://bugs.chromium.org/p/gyp/issues/detail?id=36).

-### No kernel for language X found
+### No kernel for grammar X found

-Hydrogen requires a Kernel to run code.
+Hydrogen requires a Kernel and a valid Grammar to run code.

+If you have a Null Grammar, then you must save your file with a valid file extension.

+If you do not have a Grammar for the file extension you are working with, please install one via Atom.

+If you believe you have a kernel installed correctly, try running `Hydrogen: Start Local Kernel`.
+If your desired kernel is found, then you must create a Language Mapping under the Hydrogen package settings.
+If your kernel is not found, you have not installed it properly for Hydrogen.
 Checkout [nteract.io/kernels](https://nteract.io/kernels) for instructions on how to install the most popular kernels.

 Atom won't pick up kernels inside a virtualenv unless Atom is launched as `atom .` within the virtualenv.
 The alternative is to [create a kernel specifically for a virtualenv](http://www.alfredo.motta.name/create-isolated-jupyter-ipython-kernels-with-pyenv-and-virtualenv/).